 We hugged and parted ways, the couple speeding off to San Fransisco (again: not recommended.
 These two are road trip pros) and the classic post-elopement dinner: Taco Bell.
 It was a perfect day- made even better by a relaxed and meaningful day spent with an amazing and stoked couple.
 Thank you so much Ryan and Stihlyn for trusting me to be a part of your epic wedding 🙂

 It was an incredible day.
 Sitting here writing this and thinking back on it all, I can’t help but be in wonder at the power of this park.
 It is just a collision of families an dirtbags and climbers and hikers and artists and folks getting married… all brought together by the wonder and beauty of Yosemite National Park.
-If it’s a place that speaks to you, check out this guide on how to get married in Yosemite National Park.
+If it’s a place that speaks to you, check out this guide on how to elope in Yosemite National Park or for more inspiration, check out this Glacier Point Elopement.